 Informed by her training in textiles, Sonalee maps the history of the subcontinent via India's textile traditions and ancient documentation in miniature painting particular to the north-west frontier province where she traces her roots.

-Sonalee believes that the Indian subcontinent is a vast unending journey of inspiration, alive in all its impossibility, blessed by the omnipresent spirit of nature and a higher power.
+Sonalee believes life on the Indian subcontinent is an unending journey of inspiration, alive in all its impossibility, blessed by the omnipresent spirit of nature and a higher power.

-Her work is the result of a motivation to express the incongruence between her personal learnt experience of the vast, complex and ever changing enigma that is modern India, and that of commonly held external perceptions.
+Her work is the result of a motivation to express the incongruence between her own experience of the vast, complex and ever changing enigma that is modern India, and that of its commonly held external perceptions.